GryllsAddons/GryllsSwingTimer/README.md

 /gst or /gryllsswingtimer<br>

 ### Description:<br>
-zUI swing timer as a standalone addon with additional color themes.<br>
+This addon allows you to use the zUI swing timer as a standalone addon with additional color themes.<br>

 ### Usage:<br>
 /gst class - set class theme<br>